zijkdefry/pi-day-thing/README.md

 4. Fitting our approximation of the normal distribution allows us to calculate the approximate value of `PI` from the gradient of the best fit line.

+\>3,000,000 samples are needed to get a consistent 2-decimal-place accuracy of `PI`